KingsleyAmoafo13/DenseCBAM-Pneumonia-Detection/README.md

 Introduction
 ------------

-Implementation of DenseCBAM: An efficient deep learning model integrating DenseNet169 and CBAM for enhanced feature extraction and attention in pediatric pneumonia detection using chest X-ray images.
-Achieves state-of-the-art accuracy while maintaining computational efficiency for clinical applications.
+**DENSECBAM: AN ADVANCED CNN-BASED MODEL FOR PEDIATRIC PNEUMONIA CLASSIFICATION IN CXR IMAGING**

-This is the source code for our submitted paper #DENSECBAM: AN ADVANCED CNN-BASED MODEL FOR PEDIATRIC PNEUMONIA CLASSIFICATION IN CXR IMAGING#, which is submitted to International Journal of Imaging Systems and Technology, 2024
+This repository contains the source code for the paper submitted to the *International Journal of Imaging Systems and Technology, 2024*.
+The project focuses on developing a Dense Convolutional Block Attention Model (DenseCBAM) for efficient pediatric pneumonia classification in chest X-ray (CXR) imaging.

 Architecture
 ------------
 The architecture.png denotes the architecture of the DenseCBAM

-# Installation
+### Installation

 * Clone this repo